-One of our customers called us because the confluence disk was full and they wanted to stop adding disk space all the time.
+One of our customers called us because the confluence disk was full, and they wanted to stop adding disk space all the time.
 They needed a way to monitor the way that confluence is using disk space.

-So we decided to have a look at what page was consuming the most disk space using the following query (this is SQL Server 2005) which extracts the pages requiring most disk space.
+So we decided to have a look at what page was consuming the most disk space using the following query (this is SQL Server 2005) which extracts the pages requiring the most disk space.

-select top 10 '[' + CONTENT.TITLE + '|http://confluence/pages/viewpage.action?pageId=' + convert(varchar(10),ATTACHMENTS.PAGEID) + ']', round(SUM(ATTACHMENTS.FILESIZE) / 1073741824, 0) as GB from ATTACHMENTS inner join CONTENT on ATTACHMENTS.PAGEID = CONTENT.CONTENTID group by ATTACHMENTS.PAGEID, CONTENT.TITLE order by SUM(ATTACHMENTS.FILESIZE) desc
+select top 10 '[' + CONTENT.TITLE + '|https://confluence/pages/viewpage.action?pageId=' + convert(varchar(10),ATTACHMENTS.PAGEID) + ']', round(SUM(ATTACHMENTS.FILESIZE) / 1073741824, 0) as GB from ATTACHMENTS inner join CONTENT on ATTACHMENTS.PAGEID = CONTENT.CONTENTID group by ATTACHMENTS.PAGEID, CONTENT.TITLE order by SUM(ATTACHMENTS.FILESIZE) desc

 Queries for other database systems will vary

-It turned out that one page was using 13GB.
+It turned out that one page was using 13 GB.
 One excel attachment had 2450 versions.
-The team was using excel as a file server, editing the excel file in place.
+The team was using excel as a file server, editing the Excel file in place.

 (don’t do that, there are better file server systems than confluence)

-Are you still using multiple issue trackers?
+Are you still using multiple-issue trackers?